The-Marcy-Lab-School/swe-casestudy-1-cli-task-manager/INVESTIGATION.md

 A module is a file containing code, which can then be imported and utilized in other parts of a larger program or system.
 Rather than writing all of our code in one file, this project splits the code into three modules: `index.js`, `tasks.js`, and `main.js`.
 As a result, we achieve "separation of concerns".

-**Investigation Questions:**
+**Question 1**

-1. Look at the top of `menu.js`.
+Look at the top of `menu.js`.
 You'll see `addTask` is imported.
 What would happen if we tried to call `addTask()` in `menu.js` without this import statement?
 Why do we need to explicitly import these functions?

+**Question 2**

-2. In `tasks.js`, look at the bottom of the file: `module.exports = { addTask, viewTasks, completeTask, clearTasks };`.
+In `tasks.js`, look at the bottom of the file: `module.exports = { addTask, viewTasks, completeTask, clearTasks };`.
 This exports the functions so they can be used in other files.
 Notice that the `tasks` array itself isn't exported which means that the `menu.js` file can't access it directly.
 Why do you think the programmer chose to leave out `tasks` from the export list?

+**Question 3**

-3. If we wanted to add a new feature to the application, giving the user the option to mark all items as complete, how would you split up the code amongst the modules to implement this feature?
+If we wanted to add a new feature to the application, giving the user the option to mark all items as complete, how would you split up the code amongst the modules to implement this feature?

 **My Notes:**